mickfuzz/phd4/_posts/thesis_chapters/2024-6-2-Literature_review.md

 Examples showing semantic wave profiles usually start with the process beginning with the abstract or with high semantic density.
 See Figure 1.1 for an example.
 The advice of starting with more abstract terminology and concepts may seem to be in opposition to the approach of Concreteness Fading as explained with the CRA method outlined above.
 However, on examination of the research example carried out in the research above, the process of starting with concepts may only involve giving a short outline of the concept that is being explored and saying that this will be illustrated in a following concrete activity.

-### Exploring the territory between instruction-based tutorials and unguided approaches
+### Problematising distinctions between instruction-based tutorials and unguided approaches

 The process of learning technical skills through trial and error is something that many self-driven learners are familiar with.
 The desire to complete a particular project and self-motivated access to the resources to achieve it is the stuff of computing mythology, recalling the kind of garage innovation that created Apple computer and early hacker computing culture [@fuller_garage_2015].
 However, this is not an ideal pedagogy.
 Even with access to resources and critiques of pure discovery learning are also valid [@mayer_should_2004].